|Period||1486 DE - 8777 DE (7,291 years)|

 The primordial invasion of Nawirrûs began with the opening of rifts, linking Chaos with other systems.
 The reason for this invasion was to undo Creation.
 They would defeat the defenders, then send in world destroyers like the Master of Tides and the Nine-Tongued Worm.
 The first system to fall was Bru'tuld.
 It was destroyed by something even bigger than the aforementioned, yet died in the process of destroying the system's star.

-Writings on the Godstone, says that Bal-Kriav was near the front-lines of this war.
-There are a number of areas across Bal-Kriav that served as godly and primordial abodes, bastions, staging areas, etc. Achamâz is believed to have served as a hospital for wounded angels.
+There are a number of areas on Bal-Kriav that served as godly and primordial abodes, bastions, supply depots, and others things to feed, protect and arm the masses.
+Achamâz is believed to have served as a hospital for wounded angels.
 Rah Burdah was an area that saw the birth of a colossal hecatoncheires.
 This monster was so mighty that even the gods feared it.
 It alone, tore through the primordial's defenses and then ran amok behind enemy lines, ridding entire worlds of primordial influence and slaying a multitude of archons and several primordials.

-The eldritch giants, perhaps the oldest race of the realm, are one of the best sources of history for the Dawn War.
-They fought with the primordials and were marooned on Bal-Kriav after the primordial's defeat.
+The eldritch giants, perhaps the oldest race of the realm, are one of the best sources of history for the Creation War.
+They fought with the primordials, then found themselves left behind like so many others with the primordial's defeat.

 - Phoslomor, "The Thraedli"

 Another more readily available source of information for this war and doings of the angelic armies are the Scrolls of Dawn.
-Some of the primordial's kept detailed records of the Dawn War.
-Their best historical archive is Hirstyr Signir.
+Some of the primordial's kept detailed records of the Creation War.
+Their best historical archive is the Hirstyr Signir.